Pitt Friends (Friends of Pitt County Animal Services)

 Please note that Pitt Friends does not have a central location.
 We are comprised of individual foster homes.
 Given the amount of dogs/cats that come into the shelter on a daily basis, we are unable to pull directly from the public.

 Working to save animals from the shelter(s) is the goal of Pitt Friends.
-Many dogs and cats spend many months at the shelter waiting for their forever homes.
-Many rabbits come to shelters needing a safe place to go since most shelters are not properly equipped to tend to rabbits needs.
+Many dogs and cats spend many weeks at the shelter waiting for their forever homes.
 They become quite happy waiting for their forever home while in foster care.
 They are very grateful for the volunteers and foster homes of Pitt Friends.
-Without them, many of the dogs, cats and rabbits may never know life outside the shelter.
-And remember...with every foster dog, cat or rabbit adopted, that allows a foster home to pull a new dog or cat from the shelter into foster care.
-Its a win-win situation!!
+Without them, many of the dogs and cats may never know life outside the shelter.
+And remember...with every foster dog or cat adopted, that allows a foster home to pull a new dog or cat from the shelter into foster care.
+Its a win-win situation.

 Did you know...